Graduate Handbook

 • HIST 551: The African American Freedom Struggle in the Twentieth Century

-• ENGL 565: Period Studies in African-American Literature
+• ENGL 565: Period Studies in African American Literature

-• ENGL 566: Genre Studies in African-American Literature
+• ENGL 566: Genre Studies in African American Literature

-• ENGL 567: Thematic Studies in African-American Literature
+• ENGL 567: Thematic Studies in African American Literature

-• ENGL 568: Gender Issues in African-American Literature
+• ENGL 568: Gender Issues in African American Literature

 • ENGL 597: African American Rhetoric

-Other requirements for the dual-title Ph.D.:
+Other Requirements for the Dual-title Ph.D.:

 • At least one member of the African American Studies graduate faculty must be included in the doctoral committee.

-• The dissertation committee for a dual-title doctoral degree student must include a minimum of four faculty members, i.e., a chair and at least three additional members, all of whom must be members of the Graduate Faculty, and one of which must be on the Graduate Faculty in African American Studies.
+• The dissertation committee for a dual-title doctoral degree student must include a minimum of four faculty members, e.g., a chair and at least three additional members, all of whom must be members of the Graduate Faculty, and one of which must be on the Graduate Faculty in African American Studies.
 If the chair is not faculty in African American Studies, then the committee member representing African American Studies must be appointed as co-chair.

 • The comprehensive exam must incorporate African American and Diaspora Studies content based on the student’s thematic or regional area of interest and specialization in African American and Diaspora Studies.
 The African American and Diaspora Studies portion of the exam will include the following components: broad history of the field, contemporary theory and debates, and either sexual and gender politics or a topic related to the student’s specific area of interest.